Dedekind Zeta motives for totally real fields: The motive of a product-hyperbolic manifold

-It turns out that this motive has an identical structure to the motive of a finite simplex $h(\Delta)$ defined by $(\ref{finitemotive})$, except in graded weight $2$.
-This corresponds to the fact that the one-dimensional faces of $\Delta$ passing through $x$ have infinite length.
+It has an identical structure to the motive of a finite simplex $(\ref{finitemotive})$, except in graded weight $2$.
+This corresponds to the fact that the one-dimensional faces of $\Delta$ which meet $x$ have infinite length.

-We now describe elements in $\gr^W_\bullet h(\Delta)$ which will prove below to be a basis.
-As in the case of a finite simplex, there is a canonical class
+We construct a basis of $\gr^W_\bullet h(\Delta)$ in the case $m=2n-1$ is odd as follows.
+As in the case of a finite simplex, there is a map